 There was an overall decrease in non-influenza virus detections in the past week (Figure 6).
-The most common non-influenza virus detected at PathWest this week was respiratory syncytial virus (77 cases).
+With the exception of SARS-CoV-2, the most common non-influenza virus detected at PathWest this week was respiratory syncytial virus (49 cases).